- Hello Again Lovely Lady

 Let’s Talk About Something More Deliberate

-Aqua-aerobics – great as the water supports your body weight, so less stress on your joints and bones.
+- Aqua-aerobics – the water supports your body weight, so less stress on joints & bones.

-Gym workout – designed to strengthen your muscles but doesn’t have to be too strenuous.
+- Gym workout to strengthen your muscles but doesn’t have to be too strenuous.

-Actually, I love this one.
-It’s not just brilliant for keeping fit, but it works out your life’s frustrations at the same time…what’s not to love!
+- Boxing – most gyms have a boxing setup these days as it’s really popular.
+(Actually, I love this one.
+It’s not just brilliant for keeping fit, but it works out your life’s frustrations at the same time…what’s not to love!)

 Something that is really worrying for various health authorities around the world, is the impact on mental health, self-esteem, stress, anxiety, and lack of exercise as a result of prolonged isolation and lockdown.